 With his great successes came great troubles.
 Nelson was no stranger to getting in trouble with the law, and the more successful he became, the more trouble seemed to find him.
 From being slapped with a $16 million bill for not paying his taxes, to drug and drinking problems, Nelson seemed to have caught the bug that usually plagued the rich and famous.

-But all these came to a halt when he met Annie D’Angelo, who took charge over his life and placed him on the straight and narrow.
+But all these came to a halt when he met Annie D’Angelo, who took charge of his life and placed him on the straight and narrow.
 D’Angelo helped to rehabilitate him from his drug and drinking problem, helped him with his failing health, and put his finances in order, which helped to grow his net worth.

 It was an uphill task for D’Angelo because Nelson was not an easy man to deal with.
 Nelson had had three previous failed marriages which resulted in five children, and he admitted that he had not necessarily been the best husband to his ex-wives.